-- 1. Successfully enter the chemical engineering profession as design, process, and research engineers (and related designations) with prominent companies in chemical process, petroleum and petro-chemical, environmental, government agencies, consulting, or other, related industries. - Demonstrate an ability to address unstructured problems specific to chemical engineering technical specialties by identifying and implementing solutions using the proper tools, practical approaches, addressing health safety and environmental issues, and flexible thinking. - 3.
-Pursue and earn post-baccalaureate degrees in chemical engineering and related fields, business and professional programs including medicine and law. - 4.
-Demonstrate proficiency in chemical engineering practice and leadership development by advancing in their chosen fields to technical leadership, supervisory and management positions and obtaining professional license where appropriate.
+- 1. Successfully work in the chemical engineering profession as design, process, and research engineers (and related designations) with prominent companies in chemical process, petroleum and petro-chemical, environmental, government agencies, consulting, or other, related industries. - 2.
+Demonstrate an ability to address unstructured problems specific to chemical engineering technical specialties by identifying and implementing solutions using the proper tools, practical approaches, addressing health safety and environmental issues, and flexible thinking. - Be involved in professional development that may include pursuit of post-baccalaureate degrees in chemical engineering and related fields, business and professional programs including medicine and law -- advancing in their chosen fields to technical leadership, supervisory and management roles and by obtaining professional licensure where appropriate.